fribbels/Fribbels-Epic-7-Optimizer/README.md

 3. Restart your computer

 ### Using the auto importer
-You can use the auto importer with Google Play Games Beta, any emulator, a phone, or M1+ chip Macbook.
+You can use the auto importer with an emulator, a phone, or M1+ chip Macbook.

-##### Running the automatic importer from an Google Play Games Beta / Emulator / M1+ Macbook
+##### Running the automatic importer from an emulator or M1 macbook

 Check out the step-by-step video guide to follow along with instructions: https://youtu.be/bDjP5eiOfK0?t=357